Provides the capability to check the validity of the custom SQL query used to supply the dashboard with data.

 |Valid||Gets or sets whether the current custom SQL query is valid.|

 The ValidateCustomSqlQuery event is raised each time the custom SQL query, which is used to supply the dashboard with data, needs to be validated.
 This is true if the DashboardSqlDataSource is used as a dashboard data source and the CustomSqlQuery is used to select data.
-For instance, the ASPxDashboardViewer fires the ValidateCustomSqlQuery event for each custom SQL query in the following cases.
+Thus, the ValidateCustomSqlQuery event is raised on each request to the SQL database.

-Use the ValidateDashboardCustomSqlQueryWebEventArgs.DataSourceComponentName event parameter to obtain the component name of the data source for which the event was raised.
+Use the ValidateDashboardCustomSqlQueryWebEventArgs.DataSourceName event parameter to obtain the component name of the data source for which the event was raised.
 The ValidateDashboardCustomSqlQueryWebEventArgs.CustomSqlQuery event parameter returns the checked SQL query.

 By default, a custom query used to obtain data from the SQL database should contain only SELECT statements.
-If the custom query contains not only SELECT statements, or the query is specified incorrectly, the ValidateDashboardCustomSqlQueryWebEventArgs.Valid property is set to false.
-The ValidateDashboardCustomSqlQueryWebEventArgs.ExceptionMessage property returns corresponding exception message.
+If the custom query does not contain solely SELECT statements, or the query is specified incorrectly, the ValidateDashboardCustomSqlQueryWebEventArgs.Valid property is set to false.
+The ValidateDashboardCustomSqlQueryWebEventArgs.ExceptionMessage property returns the corresponding exception message.

 If necessary, you can check the validity of the custom SQL query manually and override the value of the ValidateDashboardCustomSqlQueryWebEventArgs.Valid flag and corresponding ValidateDashboardCustomSqlQueryWebEventArgs.ExceptionMessage message.